How to Understand Household Income, Family Size, Tax Family, and Coverage Family for ObamaCare Cost Assistance

 - Tax Family is everyone who files taxes together (not just everyone who lives together).

 - Coverage Family is everyone sharing a plan.

-- You’ll need to know all of this to claim cost assistance or exemptions for the Affordable Care Act.
+- You’ll need to know all of this to claim cost assistance or exemptions for the Affordable Care Act in any year.

 What Does Household Size Mean?

 For determining cost assistance under the Affordable Care Act, “household size” is the number of people filing taxes together.
 This doesn’t have to be the same as the number of people sharing a plan together.

 TIP: Don’t include anyone you won’t file taxes with when applying for cost assistance, but DO include anyone you will file with even if they don’t need coverage.
 Cost assistance is a form of tax credit.